Kirill Starkov: Playing career

 Starkov's father Oleg was also a professional hockey player who played for CSKA Moscow and Sverdlovsk Avtomobilist before moving to Denmark to play for Esbjerg IK.
 As a result, Kirill was born in Russia to Russian parents but spent most of his childhood in Esbjerg.
 After turning eighteen, Kirill applied for and received Danish citizenship, making him eligible to play for the Danish national ice hockey team.
 He first represented Denmark at the 2007 IIHF World Championship in Moscow, Russia.

 Kirill Starkov was named Rookie of the Year of the Danish Elite League for the 2002-03 season.
 While playing for various junior teams for Frölunda HC, he won the Swedish Junior 18 national championships in 2004 and 2005 as well as the Swedish Junior 20 national title in 2005.

 In 2014, Starkov was suspended for 4 games for breaking the etiquette rules set by the Danish Federation while playing for Esbjerg in the Danish Elite League.

-Kirill did not have any effect on the match in question.
-But breaking the rules set by the Danish Federation gave him a 4 games suspension.
-He returned to the Danish National team 10 months later and played 2 World Championships.
+Kirill did not affect the match in question.
+But breaking the rules set by the Danish Federation gave him a 4-game suspension.
+He returned to the Danish National team 10 months later and played in 2 World Championships.